ChristophObermaier/ChristophObermaier/README.md

 ## 💼 Work Experience

 - **MHP – A Porsche Company**
   During my time at MHP, I gained valuable hands-on experience in the IT field.
 I developed an understanding of complex systems and worked on solutions using technologies like **Python**, **Java**, and **SQL**.
+I have also learned about **leading** IT-Projects and working as a team in complex environments.

 ## 🛠️ Technologies & Tools